Stan Lundine

-Stanley Nelson Lundine (born February 4, 1939) is an American politician from Jamestown, New York who served as Mayor of Jamestown, a United States representative, and Lieutenant Governor of New York.
+Stanley Nelson Lundine (born February 4, 1939) is an American politician from Jamestown, New York who served as the mayor of Jamestown, a United States representative, and the lieutenant governor of New York.

 Life and career

 Lundine graduated from Duke University in 1961 and from the New York University School of Law in 1964.

+Congress

 A Democrat, Lundine served as Mayor of Jamestown, New York from 1970 until 1976, when he was elected to the U.S. House of Representatives.

 While mayor, Jamestown received national attention as a result of his Labor Management strategy.
 Jamestown, long the center of labor strife, became a model for labor/management co-operation.
 As a Congressman, Lundine brought his labor/management ideas to Washington, and was instrumental in developing legislation that created labor/management councils and employee stock ownership plans.
 He focused on finance, banking and economic development policy, and also served on the Science Committee.
 He was a subcommittee chairman on the House Banking Committee.

 Lundine is the only Democrat to have represented the Western Southern Tier in Congress in the 20th century, and no other Democrats would do so until Democrats Brian Higgins and Eric Massa won both portions of the now-divided district in 2005 and 2009 respectively.